 All three founders share a passion for paying forward the knowledge they’ve gained from their unique experiences, and from each other.

 Our first goal is to let you get to know us through blog articles, podcasts and social media.
 As we grow, gather feedback, define needs, and gain experience, we plan to offer classes, workshops, mentoring, and hands-on problem solving to individuals with hearing loss and their hearing family members, groups, service providers, and audiology clients.

 It is exciting to think of what can happen if millions of newly confident, empowered and knowledgeable Hard of Hearing (HoH) people coalesce into a movement to educate the world about OUR needs!

 It really is amazing the paths our lives take and the connections we make.
 Looking at the timeline below, you can see how Chelle, Julia, and Michele’s lives intersected.
 It shows how their friendships and collaborations developed over the years.
 In the fall of 2020, they got serious and began developing a plan for how Hearing Loss LIVE! with a desire to change the status quo of services and support for the Hard of Hearing.

 IN THEIR OWN WORDS

 CHELLE: You don’t know what you don’t know…and I didn’t know much about my hearing loss for many years.
-For eighteen years I was given hearing aids and sent on my way.
+For seventeen years I was given hearing aids and sent on my way.
 I maintained well enough with just hearing aids but how I wish someone had offered me life strategies for hearing loss as this would have helped the younger me so much!

 In 2007 I had another big drop in hearing and in 2008 I moved from Arizona to Utah.
 I had no idea how much support I had from family, friends and coworkers until I moved.
 It hit me hard in Salt Lake City as I tried to build a work life and failed.